FushanLi/Ease-of-teaching-and-language-structure/README.md

 # Ease-of-teaching-and-language-structure
 Code for NeurIPS 2019 paper:

 F. Li and M. Bowling. **Ease-of-Teaching and Language Structure from Emergent Communication**.
-In Neural Information Processing Systems (NeurIPS), 2019

 The code is written in